springernature/frontend-playbook/CONTRIBUTING.md

 If you're on this page because you'd like to contribute to the Playbook, that's fantastic!
 Thank you for getting involved ❤️

 Contributing to the Playbook is for everyone.
 Whether you work at Springer Nature or not, the Playbook is for you - a guide to good working standards and practices that support healthy, happy teams.
 You don't need to be a developer to get involved.
 We cover many areas, from cultural and technical writing to specific technical practices.
-Please adhere to our [language guidelines](writing/language.md) when you make your contributions.
+Please adhere to our [house style](writing/house-style.md) and [inclusive language](writing/inclusive-language.md) guidelines when you make your contributions.

 ## How do I contribute?

 ### Discussing

 You can get involved in discussions in issues and pull requests.
-Sometimes we need a discussion to [come to an agreement](https://github.com/springernature/frontend/issues/92) on a particular issue before a pull request is opened.
-Sometimes [a pull request](https://github.com/springernature/frontend/pull/87) will be discussed.
+Sometimes we need a discussion to [come to an agreement](https://github.com/springernature/frontend-playbook/issues/92) on a particular issue before a pull request is opened.
+Sometimes [a pull request](https://github.com/springernature/frontend-playbook/pull/87) will be discussed.
 Both types of discussion help bring us to a common understanding, and your input at this stage is really valuable.

 ### Opening and assigning issues